Cooperation outside Europe

 Global Privacy Enforcement Network

-The Dutch DPA participates in the Global Privacy Enforcement Network (GPEN).
+The AP participates in the Global Privacy Enforcement Network (GPEN).
 This network aims to reinforce the worldwide protection of personal data by simplifying collaboration between supervisory authorities on cross-border cases.

 For more information, see the website of GPEN.